 In July, CNBC announced that eight million homeowners had left money on the table while refinancing.
 In December, the publication found that weekly refinancing rates had increased 314% year-over-year.
-Even if you hadn’t planned to refinance your mortgage before, you may have wondered if it would save you money.
+Even if you hadn’t planned for refinancing your mortgage before, you may have wondered if it would save you money.
 If you’re still wondering, you’ve come to the right place.
 You will learn:

 What are refinanced loans and how do they work?

-As the name of the loan suggests, homeowners often take out refinancing loans when they want to revise the financial terms of their mortgage in order to save money in one way or another.
+As the name of the loan suggests, homeowners often take out refinancing loans when they want to revise the financial terms of their mortgage to save money in any way or another.
 Homeowners often refinance the following:

-Because of these two factors, mortgage refinancing is not for everyone.
+Because of these two factors, refinancing your mortgage is not for everyone.
 To find out if refinancing your mortgage can improve your financial situation, let’s look at when refinancing makes financial sense.

 When it makes sense to refinance your mortgage

-The goal of refinancing a mortgage loan is usually to save money, either on your monthly payments or on the general cost of your loan (as described above).
+The goal of refinancing your mortgage loan is usually to save money, either on your monthly payments or on the general cost of your loan (as described above).

-For individual owners, there are common triggers that indicate that the time has come to consider whether taking out a refinance loan makes financial sense, including: Interest rates are lower than what you are currently paying.
+For individual owners, there are common triggers that indicate that the time has come to consider whether taking out a refinance loan makes financial sense, including Interest rates that are lower than what you are currently paying.
+Are you considering refinancing your mortgage?
 It happened in 2019 when you probably saw dozens of headlines about homeowners’ savings from the refinancing boom.
 Your credit improves.
 If you do, you can benefit from a loan on more advantageous terms than today.
 In this case, refinancing can make sense, even if the interest rates have not changed significantly.